uidaholib/spec-docs/content/practices-procedures/argonaut.md

 ---
-section: Tips and Tricks
+section: Practices and Procedures
-nav_order: 13
+nav_order: 6
-title: Argonaut
+title: Argonaut Procedures
----
 ---

 The Idaho Argonaut student newspaper is available as a [digital collection](https://www.lib.uidaho.edu/digital/argonaut/).
 Spec also keep physical copies in Cage 1, Rows 34-35.